peinador/fireplace/README.md

-# fireplace 🔥
+# Fireplace 🔥

-Who doesn't like the soft flickering light and crackling sound of a fireplace?
+Who doesn't like the soft flickering light and crackling sounds of a fireplace?
 The fire brigade and my landlord.

 Fireplace is a Python package to run a fireplace animation in a Raspberry Pi Zero W2.
 It displays a flame animation on an 8x8 ws2812 LED (neopixel) display.